luiscassih/AniMotion.nvim/README.md

 ## Diferent modes

-> kakoune - default
+> helix - default

-In this mode, word motions keys will behave kakoune (or helix), it's a bit different than neovim, for example pressing `w` on a word will go up until we hit a non whitespace character.
+In this mode, word motions keys will behave helix (or kakoune), it's a bit different than neovim, for example pressing `w` on a word will go up until we hit a non whitespace character.
 In `Hello world`, pressing at `H` will move the cursor to the space and will select `Hello `.

 > nvim